 Master of Arts in Television and Digital Journalism

-In this program, you receive hands-on education on the dexterity needed to produce both field reports and in-studio programs, making use of both practical training and selected academic classes for a well-balanced theory-practice formula.
+In this program, you receive hands-on education on the dexterity needed to produce both field reports and in-studio programs, using both practical training and selected academic classes for a well-balanced theory-practice formula.
 Courses are taught by established academics and distinguished experts in the fields of television and digital journalism.

 The bilingual nature of the program ensures that students are equipped with the full range of skills needed in the rapidly growing field of television and multimedia journalism in the Arab world and globally.
 Students have unlimited access to the center's state-of-the-art digital facilities on campus, receiving ample exposure to real-life news and production environments.